Introduction – How the insurance market works

 We are a data controller and our details are shown below.
 Should you have a query in relation to the handling of your personal data please contact us marking it for the attention of the Data Privacy Officer.

-Should you remain concerned you may wish to contact the Information Commissioner's Office who oversee GDPR in the UK.
+Should you remain concerned you may wish to contact the Information Commissioner's Office who oversee General Data Protection Regulations (GDPR) in the UK.
 Their contact details are:

 Information Governance department